Was Cervantes Ever in Istanbul?

 Kılıç Ali Paşa Mosque

 In Chapter XXXV, Cervantes narrates the life of a Spanish soldier, Rui Pérez de Viedma, captured in Lepanto and taken as a prisoner to Constantinople.
 However, it is a tale full of fictional details and chronological confusion.
-In addition, in his work The Great Sultana, the author describes the life at the Ottoman court and the of Istanbul and even mentions the parks of Beşiktaş.
-For Professor Daniel Eisenberg, the captivity years in Cervantes' life are indeed a period full of vagueness[5].
+In addition, in his work The Great Sultana, the author describes the life at the Ottoman court and the city of Istanbul and even mentions the parks of Beşiktaş.
+For Professor Daniel Eisenberg, the captivity years in Cervantes’ life are indeed a period full of vagueness[5].

 Nevertheless, Cervantes himself confirmed that he spent more than five years in captivity in Algiers, where he “learned how to face adversity with patience”[6].
 Also, some of his fellow prisoners have confirmed this account[7].
 Therefore, Cervantes could not apparently participate in the works of Kılıç Paşa Mosque by 1579-1580.
-As a matter of fact, during the end of of the temple, Cervantes was being released by some Trinitarian monks who paid his ransom in Algiers and took him back to Spain.
+As a matter of fact, during the end of construction of the temple, Cervantes was being released by some Trinitarian monks who paid his ransom in Algiers and took him back to Spain.

 Cervantes in prison

 So, how can we explain the references about Istanbul in his works?
 Many specialists in Cervantes claim that, like many European writers of his time, he learnt about the exotic Istanbul through tales of sailors, merchants and ambassadors.
-Actually, Cervantes had access to all sorts of coming from the Ottoman capital during his captivity in Algiers[8].
+Actually, Cervantes had access to all sorts of information coming from the Ottoman capital during his captivity in Algiers[8].

 Lastly, I would like to bring up the opinion of Dr Emilio Sola, who has studied the Ottoman image in Cervantes’ works for many years[8].
 During the conference entitled “Cervantes, Spain and Turkey” that took place in the Cervantes Institute last May which I was lucky to join, an audience member asked Professor E. Sola the same question that provides a title to this very article.
 E. Sola answered in a simple fashion that if Cervantes had been to Istanbul, taking into account his obsession for authentic descriptions, he would have made the most detailed and breathtaking portrait ever written, yet it is not the case as most of Cervantes’ depiction of Istanbul relies on quite well-known realities.